 See S47 of the Children Act 1989 (external link) for a full definition of child protection.
 A small number of children, young people will require statutory interventions from the Targeted Youth Support Service.

 The child's journey

 The needs of children and young people change and develop over time making it essential that we provide the right help at the right time.

-For those with complex or serious needs immediate referral to the Children’s Duty Team is the most appropriate action.
+For those with complex or serious needs immediate referral to the Children First Partnership Hub (previously MAST) is the most appropriate action.